 compared to smokers.

-renewable until the policy anniversary
+The coverage is guaranteed renewable until the policy anniversary

 date following the insured's 75th birthday, at which